jessepav/libgdx-wiki-old/Starter-classes-and-configuration.md

 ## Screen Savers (aka Daydreams) ##
 A libGDX core application can also be used as an Android [Screen Saver](http://developer.android.com/about/versions/android-4.2.html#Daydream).
-Screensavers were once known as Daydreams, so many of the related classes have the term "Daydream" in their names.
+Screen Savers were once known as Daydreams, so many of the related classes have the term "Daydream" in their names.
 Screen Savers have no relation to Google's Daydream VR platform.

 The project setup is very similar to an Android game, but `AndroidDaydream` is used in  place of `AndroidApplication`.